Conference

 • Reflection on experience

-• All position papers are due by 31 July 2024.
+• All position papers are due by 15 August 2025

-• Feedback on acceptance of position papers to be provided by 30 August 2024.
+• Feedback on acceptance of position papers to be provided by 30 September 2025

-Any thought provoking concept, idea or position within PHEI that could change the landscape of HEI in South Africa.
+Any thought-provoking concept, idea or position within PHEI that could change the landscape of HEI in South Africa.

-Poster Presentation Requirements
+5. Poster Presentation Requirements

 • Allow for 5 min presentation